Paddle Review

 Who should look elsewhere

-- ✗ Businesses that want to keep the direct payment processor relationship and control their own funds flow and risk decisions
+- ✗ Teams that want to keep a direct payment processor relationship and control their own funds flow and risk decisions

 - ✗ High-volume, high-ARPU companies where a flat 5% take rate costs more than a payment processor plus a billing tool bought separately